 • Transcripts

-The platform supports only monthly subscriptions, there isn't an option for a one-off purchase or an annual membership.
+Skool only supports monthly subscriptions, and there isn't an option for a one-off purchase or an annual membership.
 Payouts are made weekly, on Wednesdays, and there's a processing fee of 2.9% + $0.30, on top of the $99/month membership fee paid by creators.

-Unlike many other course-focused ecommerce marketplaces, Skool puts a lot of emphasis on its community features, and therefore provides some valuable analytics and moderation tools.
+Skool puts a lot of emphasis on its community features and provides valuable analytics and moderation tools.

 On a community-wide basis, admins can see member counts, as well as how many members are currently online, and when the most recent activity was for a given community or group.
 A number of useful plugins are available to assist with administration, including: